uyarahmet/COMP341/README.md

-# COMP341
+# COMP341 Introduction to Artificial Intelligence

-Introduction to Artificial Intelligence
+You can find my solutions to the homeworks and projects for Spring 2024